jazzay/flecs-rs/readme.md

 cargo run --example prefabs
 ```

-## Usage with WebAssembly
+## Compiling with WebAssembly
-Usage with WebAssembly requires using the `wasm32-unknown-emscripten`.
+Compiling with WebAssembly requires using the `wasm32-unknown-emscripten` target.

-This is because there is no official toolchain for C/C++ targeting wasm32-unknown-unknown, which means C/C++ bindings do not work and will result in unresolved symbols.
+This is because there is no official toolchain for C/C++ targeting `wasm32-unknown-unknown`, which means that C/C++ bindings with do not work with this target and will result in unresolved symbols.

-This target which is not as well supported as the `wasm32-unknown-unknown` which means `wasm-bindgen` and some other popular Rust libraries that target WebAssembly will not work.
+The Emscripten target which is not as well supported as the `wasm32-unknown-unknown`, which means that `wasm-bindgen` and some other popular Rust libraries that target WebAssembly will not work.
 So be sure to keep that in mind.

 Create a directory to be statically served:
 ```bash